Tensor-Matrix-Multiplication/Tensor-Class/README.md

 # Tensor-Class
-common tensor class for implementation of tensor rank reduction
+Repository for the common tensor class for the implementation of tensor rank reduction